Take your art to the next level & find out what cameras professional photographers shoot with

 Mario Testino is one of the most influential & famous fashion photographers.
 Testino often captures celebrities in casually glamorous environments and his career skyrocketed in 1997 when he photographed Princess Diana for a cover of Vanity Fair.
 With a sharp and vibrant style, his works include a mix of cultural and commercial for the likes of Burberry, Gucci and Dolce & Gabbana, as well as fashion magazines such as Vogue.
 The title of this post is ‘What Cameras Do Professional Photographers Use?’, well, this professional uses a Hasselbrand, the crème da la crème of cameras and Testino’s in particular would have cost over £20,000 but some models can be more than double that!
 This is a brand to work your way up to!

-The sentiment you should take away from this post is that an amazing camera does not make you a professional photographer.
-A good artist can create from nothing and as photographer you should be able to do the same.
+The sentiment you should take away from this post is that an amazing camera does not make you a famous photographer!
+Unique ideas, creativity and talent are just as important!
 Start with a small purchase, hone your craft and when you’ve outgrown your point and shoot, move on up to the next level.

 I hope this has helped you to understand photography equipment and the types of cameras professional photographers use.
-If you think of a camera that should have been featured, pop it in the comments section below!
+If you think of a camera that should have been featured send me an email here